-Union County College encourages all members of the College community to report sex and gender violence and all violations of its Non-Discrimination Policy.
+UCNJ Union College of Union County, NJ encourages all members of the College community to report sex and gender violence and all violations of its Non-Discrimination Policy.
 The College prohibits retaliation against anyone who reports or participates in an investigative or disciplinary process.